- What We Do

 - Working in Crises and Conflict

-Natural disasters affected more than 100 million people and caused $138 billion in economic damages in 2012.
+Natural disasters affected nearly 94 million people and caused $116 billion in economic damages in 2013.

 Because crises and the temporary hardship they cause cannot always be prevented, USAID is always prepared to provide emergency aid to those in need around the world.
 But we know that simply addressing immediate needs without taking into account the mid- and long-term needs of crisis-affected communities is neither efficient nor effective.